 Most babies start deliberately moving their head in the first months of life.
-They do this when they hear sounds, to soothe themselves when anxious, or to try new movements.
+They may move their head from side to side when they hear sounds, to soothe themselves when anxious, or to try new movements.
 In some cases, there may be an underlying cause, such as autism.

 Head shaking can be a normal developmental milestone relating to reflexes and motor skills.
 However, some types of head shaking may signal a problem.